azat-co/practicalnode/chapter4/chapter4.md

 ## Literals

-For convenience, we can write classes and IDs right after tag names.
-For example, we can then apply `lead` and `center` classes to a paragraph, and create a `div` element with the `side-bar` ID and `pull-right` class (again, the pipe signifies an inner text):
+For convenience, we can write classes and ids right after tag names.
+For example, we can then apply `lead` and `center` classes to a paragraph, and create a `div` element with the `side-bar` id and `pull-right` class (again, the pipe signifies an inner text):

 ```pug
 div#content